 Pretty much any possible theme or charitable cause has a virtual race and medal.

 I already mentioned Disney, Rock n Roll, and Hogwarts.
-The organizers of Hogwarts also organize Dr. Who and Gilmore Girls themed running clubs and races.
+The organizers of Hogwarts also organize Dr. Who and other fandom themed running clubs and races.

 There are companies that organize virtual races to support pretty much any theme or charitable organization that you support.